lostofctrl/godex/README.md

 Returns move object.
 Contains damage/charges/cooldown/dodge window

 ##### `dex.list(alpha)`
-Retuns a basic list of all Pokemon names. `alpha = true` to alphebetize.
+Returns a basic list of all Pokemon names. `alpha = true` to alphebetize.

 ##### `dex.listTypes(alpha)`
-Retuns a basic list of all Pokemon types. `alpha = true` to alphebetize.
+Returns a basic list of all Pokemon types. `alpha = true` to alphebetize.

 ##### `dex.listMoves(alpha)`
-Retuns a basic list of all Pokemon moves. `alpha = true` to alphebetize.
+Returns a basic list of all Pokemon moves. `alpha = true` to alphebetize.

 ##### `dex.byType('poison')`
-Retuns a list of all pokemon with a given type.
+Returns a list of all pokemon with a given type.

+##### `dex.appraise(Pokemon, CP, HP, Dust Cost, Powered)`
+Return IVs, Grades. `dex.appraise('Aerodactyl', 1495, 113, 3500, true);`

 ---